A. Porter Davis: Aviation and other pursuits

 In addition to his work as a physician, Davis was a distinguished aviator.
 He earned his pilot's license on May 16, 1928, making him one of the first federally licensed African-American pilots.
 He purchased his first plane the same day, and he flew it to Chicago the next year for the first national meeting of African-American pilots; Davis was the only attendant who was not from Chicago.
 In 1939, Davis was awarded the Dwight H. Green Trophy for his contributions to aviation by the National Airmen's Association of America, an organization of African-American aviators.
 He was also named one of the association's seven vice presidents, and helped plan the following year's annual meeting in Kansas City.

 Davis also pursued business interests in addition to his primary career.
 He founded both the Red Top taxi company and the Service Finance Corporation savings and loan agency, the first black-owned businesses of their kind in the state of Kansas, in 1927.
 He later became involved with real estate, redeveloping and renting several homes in his neighborhood in the 1940s and buying a mobile home park in 1953.

 Personal life

 Davis married his wife Hazel on September 1, 1926.
 The couple had one daughter, A. Portia Davis.

 In his early life, Davis took an interest in jazz music and performance.
 He wrote a piece in 1920 which was composed by James Scott, another Kansas City resident and a prominent ragtime composer.
-The next year, he starred in Lure of a Woman, a black-and-white silent film which was one of the first produced by African-Americans in Kansas City.
+The next year, he starred in The Lure of a Woman, a black-and-white silent film which was one of the first produced by African-Americans in Kansas City.

 The Davis couple completed a home in Kansas City, known as Castle Rock, in 1938.
 The house featured a French Eclectic design and had an extensive list of modern amenities, which were documented in an article in the Kansas City Call.
 They opened the house to the public upon its completion, drawing 400 visitors.
 The house is listed on the National Register of Historic Places.